 Book your blood test appointment.

 Please remember to bring your blood form with you if you have one.
 Some GP’s are happy to book patients in at the local surgery for blood tests.
-If you would like to attend your GP then please contact them
+If you would like to attend your GP then please contact them.

 My prescription has expired – can my own doctor (GP) renew this for me?

 Your doctor will receive a letter regarding any changes to your treatment made in clinic and will renew your prescription.
-However, within the first twelve weeks of commencing a DMARD, you will receive your supplies form the hospital team until we know these are tolerated.
+However, within the first twelve weeks of commencing a DMARD, you will receive your supplies from the hospital team until we know these are tolerated.
 This is known as a Shared Care agreement within the Yorkshire region.

 Biologic drugs are the exception and are only prescribed via the rheumatology department.
 You will need to attend your clinic appointments and have blood tests as requested, for us to be able to do this.
 The prescription is then managed with the appropriate homecare delivery company.